frequently asked questions

 The truth often offends before it heals.
 Offense means the story cuts against what people were taught to believe.
 But offense is not proof that something is wrong.
 It’s often proof that something is hitting close to the bone.

-We’re not asking you to agree with us.
-We’re asking you to weigh the documents, records, and testimony for yourself.
+I’m not asking you to agree with me.
+I’m asking you to weigh the documents, records, and testimony for yourself.
 If they hold up, then offense gives way to understanding.
 If they don’t, you’ll know it.
 Either way, it’s the evidence that matters, not whether the process feels comfortable.

 Isn’t this disrespectful toward the victims and their families?